PeterCamilleri/CX16/docs/more_memory.md

 CPU and add these registers to address with a shift.
 For example a shift of four bits would result in addresses being added to a 20 bit value (16 plus four zeros from the shift).
 This would allow up to 1,024K or 1M to be accessed.
 This mapping method went by the name "segmentation".
-The CPU?
-Well the 8086 and its stripped down version the 8088.
-No one would be dumb enough to use those chips for _anything_.
-Would they?
+This approach was used in the old 8086 and its stripped down sibling the 8088.
+Later chips elaborated on this idea but that is beyond the scope of this discussion.

 Oh, and by the way, the Commander X 16 does not use memory address translation.